Fl0W97/ci-p4-methods-library/README.md

 ## User Stories, Project scope
 The project scope is defined as an MVP.
 The main functionalities for adding comments and methods, as well as browsing through the different methods, have been set up.
+The "must-have"-User Stories have been labeld as MVP in the GitHub project right at the beginning.
+Further User Stories have been added along the (MVP) project.
 The user stories have been defined, and all relevant ones for MVP 1 have been closed.
 In the column 'MVP2', there are user stories defined for further improvements and extensions after the project submission.

 <img src="readme.images/agile_method_kanban_board.PNG" alt="shows kanban board" width="800">